 Our campus is a tobacco and drug free campus (including vapour and e-cigarettes) and students are taught about the health dangers and addictions of these substances.
 British Columbia is known for its clean fresh air and outdoor living.
-Laws regarding smoking areas are very strict in protecting others from the harms of second hand smoke or vapour.
+Laws regarding smoking areas are very strict in protecting others from the harms of secondhand smoke or vapour.
 It is illegal to purchase alcohol, cigarettes or cannabis when under the age of 19.
-Because we care about your child's health, we take this seriously, and severe action can result should a student chooses to participate in the use, sale or possession of illegal drugs, alcohol, tobacco or vapour products, cannabis or e-cigarettes.
+Because we care about your child's health, we take this seriously, and severe action can result should a student choose to participate in the use, sale or possession of illegal drugs, alcohol, tobacco or vapour products, cannabis or e-cigarettes.
 If a student turns 19 years of age while boarding in our boarding house these rules and expectations still apply, even if they are of legal age in British Columbia.

 Sex is a natural topic of curiosity for many teenagers.
 Under our Health and Wellness Program, students learn in the classroom about sex and sexual relationships.
-This information is intended to promote healthy conversation keeping family values, religious beliefs, and personal responsibility in mind.
-Sexual activity in any school building is not permitted.
-The comfort, respect, and safety of all members of the boarding community is of utmost importance.
+This information is intended to promote healthy conversation keeping family values, religious beliefs and personal responsibility in mind.
+While exploring sexuality and consensual sexual activity is a normal part of developing one's identity, engaging in sexual behaviours can distract and detract from the positive learning environment QMS strives to create.
+While in the care of the school, it is expected that QMS students refrain from engaging in sexual behaviours.
+This applies to time spent on school grounds, in school buildings and while participating in off-campus and extracurricular activities.